pann710/2124/README.md

 We need to know more.
 Build more.
 Made regionally. create.
 Region creates good products.
 Good brand. manufacture. brand. start.

+You want it now.
+Need it now.
+Accommodation in hotel.
+Amusement rides. gourmet food.
+Transportation.
+Travel flight.
+Best experience ever.
+Take pictures of the scenery facilities.
+Experiment with new clothes.
+A sense of ritual.
+Want now need now.
+Buy now to fulfill your service needs.

 We started creating opportunities. economic environment. start. need.
 More is bigger.
 Let's get started.
 We need to start changing. accelerate.

 from that road.
 Motorcycle roads. sound.
 Feel the speed.
 We have to start faster.
 Produce more content.
 Let's get started.